ChaoHuang2018/POLAR_Tool/README.md

 ```bash
 ./reachnn_benchmark_1 0.05 35 4 6 1 relu_tanh
 ```
+A bash script `run.sh` is also available for each benchmark to run POLAR.

 The computed flowpipes are shown in [the figure](/examples/benchmark1/outputs/reachnn_benchmark_1_relu_tanh_1.eps).

 The output file of POLAR shows the verification results: